michalu/acp/examples/python/beeai-lora-switching/README.md

 uv run client.py
 ```

 When the client application starts, it sends three questions to the agent.
-The agent applies the appropriate adapter based on the question:
+The agent should apply the appropriate adapter based on the question:

-- Question 1 → uses the psychology adapter
+- Question 1 → psychology adapter is applied
-- Question 2 → uses the sociology adapter
+- Question 2 → sociology adapter is applied
 - Question 3 → no adapter is applied